-- if the application is for a pilotage exemption certificate that has effect in relation to the category of vessels to which clause 77(4)(a) or (b) applies - within 12 months before the date of the application; or - (b) if the application is for a pilotage exemption certificate that has effect in relation to the category of vessels to which clause 77(4)(c) or (d) applies - within 6 months before that date.
+- (iii) the applicant meets the medical and eyesight fitness requirements in Part 9 of the Marine Orders made Order 9 (Health - medical fitness) 2010, given effect under section 425(1AA) of the Navigation Act; section 343(2); and - (iv) the applicant has complied with clause 76(3), if that provision applies to the applicant. - (2) An application is valid under this subclause if at least one of the occasions referred to in clause 74(3) or 74(4)(a), as the case requires, was - if the application is for a pilotage exemption certificate that (a) has effect in relation to the category of vessels to which clause 77(4)(a) or (b) applies - within 12 months before the date of the application; or - if the application is for a pilotage exemption certificate that has effect in relation to the category of vessels to which clause 77(4)(c) or (d) applies - within 6 months before that date.